bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     touch /tmp/SC-Root_2/etc/nas_shares.conf
     chmod 600 /tmp/SC-Root_2/etc/nas_shares.conf

 ### Optional -  Configure the Seagate Central to grant su / root access
- The following set of **optional** commands will modify the firmware so that the su / root access is enabled for the Seagate Central.
-It works by forcing the system's root password to be set to the value XXXXX on first boot.
-You can modify this XXXXX value however we'll be changing the root password properly later in the procedure anyway.
+The following set of **optional** commands will modify the firmware so that su / root access is enabled for the Seagate Central.
+This is included here because recent versions of Seagate Central firmware disable root access by default.
+Root access is useful for doing extra customization and troubleshooting on the unit.

+This process works by creating a startup script that forces the system's root password to be set to the value XXXXX on first boot.
+(You can modify this XXXXX value below however we'll be changing the Seagate Central's root password properly later in the procedure anyway.)

     cat << EOF > /tmp/SC-Root_1/etc/init.d/change-root-pw.sh
     #!/bin/bash